Secrets Provider Plugins

 boot (Pipelex.setup)

-└─ build_registrar(config) # pure, import-light
+└─ build_registrar(config, builtin_plugins=BUILTIN_PLUGINS, …) # pure, import-light

-└─ for each installed "pipelex.plugins" entry point
+└─ for each installed entry point in the requested groups

 └─ plugin.register(registrar) # side-effect-free